-One of the benefits of the VNET Integration feature is that if your VNET is connected to your on-premises network with a Site to Site VPN then your apps can have access to your on-premises resources from your app.
+One of the benefits of the VNet Integration feature is that if your VNet is connected to your on-premises network with a Site to Site VPN then your apps can have access to your on-premises resources from your app.
 For this to work though you may need to update your on-premises VPN gateway with the routes for your Point to Site IP range.
 When the Site to Site VPN is first set up then the scripts used to configure it should set up routes including your Point to Site VPN.
-If you add the Point to Site VPN after your create your Site to Site VPN then you will need to update the routes manually.
-Details on how to do that will vary per gateway and are not described here.
+If you add the Point to Site VPN after you create your Site to Site VPN, then you need to update the routes manually.
+Details on how to do that vary per gateway and are not described here.

-The VNET Integration feature does not integrate an app with a VNet that has an ExpressRoute Gateway.
-Even if the ExpressRoute Gateway is configured in coexistence mode it will not work.
-If you need to access resources through an ExpressRoute connection then you can use an App Service Environment which runs in your VNet.
+The VNet Integration feature does not integrate an app with a VNet that has an ExpressRoute Gateway.
+Even if the ExpressRoute Gateway is configured in coexistence mode the VNet Integration does not work.
+If you need to access resources through an ExpressRoute connection, then you can use an App Service Environment, which runs in your VNet.

 - ASP pricing tier requirements